-Macro-Economic Indicator Sector Industry Basic Industry Financial services Financial services Banks Private sector bank
+Sector Industry Basic industry Financial services Banks Private sector bank

 IDBI Bank, established in 1964, is a private sector bank headquartered in Mumbai.
 In 1976, the ownership of IDBI Bank was transferred to the GoI.
 In 2016, the GoI decided to reduce its stake in IDBI Bank.
 Taking note of this, LIC, after taking approval of the Insurance Regulatory and Development Authority of India (IRDAI) and other approvals, acquired 51% controlling stake in IDBI Bank.
 Consequently, IDBI Bank was categorised by the RBI as a private sector bank with effect from January 21, 2019.
 As on June 30, 2023, the bank had a network of 1,929 branches.